 If the leg can turn, that is, if “o” in the illustration isn’t stuck, then “o” just turns, along the lines of force.
 No big deal.
 But if “o” can’t turn – if it’s firmly attached somewhere – one of two things is going to happen as force continues to be applied.
 Either “o” is eventually going to move, or it’s going to break due to all of the applied force.

-When a horse gets turnout out fresh out of the stall, and runs hard, then turns quickly, the torque shown in the illustration is exactly what gets applied to the hind leg from the force of the horse’s body.
+When a horse gets turnout out fresh out of the stall, runs hard, and then turns quickly, the torque shown in the illustration is exactly what gets applied to the hind leg from the force of the horse’s body.
 Under these circumstances, most of the time the leg turns, and the horse simply runs to the other end of the arena, whinnying happily.
 Everyone smiles, because a running horse is a most beautiful and impressive sight.
-But very occasionally (and twice already this year, for me) disaster strikes.
+But very occasionally (and once or twice a year, for me, on average) disaster strikes.

 Disaster strikes when “o” doesn’t move.
 When the horse plants his leg into the ground, and the hoof doesn’t turn (say, because there’s a shoe on the hoof that’s digging deep into the dirt), the torque from the turn can shatter the horse’s leg.
 As everyone knows, a chain is only as strong as its weakest link.
 For the horse, the weakest links are the smallest bones – in the pastern.
 In these worst case scenarios, the pastern gives – the force can break the pastern into bits.